-An Authoritarian is a government where the civil liberties of the people are not put under consideration.
+An Authoritarian is a government where the people’s civil liberties are not considered.
 The sole decision maker is a single leader with a few members of his/hers cabinet.
-It’s a form of dictatorial leadership where civilians are not involved in the amending of the rules and regulations that govern society.
+It’s a form of dictatorial leadership where civilians are not involved in amending the rules and regulations governing society.

 Also, there are a lot of limitations to an authoritarian government.
 The central government dictates the type of religion for the people.
 It also dictates the activities that should take place and those that should be avoided.